Join Our FREE Live Webinar

 Conduct home inspections

-The property should also be inspected by a professional to give you an inventory of the required repair works and upgrades.
+A professional should also inspect the property to give you an inventory of the required repair works and upgrades.

 The cost of any expected repairs will be factored into the purchase price.